Civic Learning Award For CA Public SchoolsRecognizing the important role of public schools in preparing students for participation in our democracy.

 The Civic Learning Award for public schools is co-sponsored by State Superintendent of Public Instruction Tony Thurmond and California Chief Justice Tani G. Cantil-Sakauye.
 The CDE recognizes and values the important role of public schools in preparing students for participation in our democracy, and have a partnership to support civic education in California.
 The awards are designed to both celebrate successful efforts to engage students in civic learning and to identify successful models that can be replicated in other schools.

 The Civic Learning Award program has three levels: Awards of Excellence, Distinction, and Merit.
-Winners will be selected by a panel of experts based on the depth and breadth of their civic learning courses/clubs/programs.
-Award of Excellence winners will receive a personal visit from Chief Justice Tani G. Cantil-Sakuaye; Award of Distinction winners will be visited by an Appellate Court Justice; and local Judges will provide recognition to schools receiving the Award of Merit.
-All schools will also receive a plaque.
-In addition, selected schools may have the opportunity to meet with us in Sacramento on February 28, 2013.
+Winners will be selected by a panel of experts based on the depth and breadth of their civic learning classes, clubs, and programs.
+Schools receiving the highest honor, the Award of Excellence, traditionally receive a visit by the Chief Justice.

-We hope that you will take this opportunity to recognize the civic educators at your school and share the application with them.
-The application is available at Civic Learning Award for California Public High Schools (PDF) and the California Courts Civics Education Web page at http://www.courts.ca.gov/programs-lawrelated.htm .
+The CDE hopes that you will take this opportunity to recognize the civic educators at your school and share this information with them.